lineagekit/lineagekit/docs/source/use_cases/kinship.rst

 individuals, and is represented as a number between 0 and 1.
 More on calculating kinships can be found `here <https://academic.oup.com/bioinformatics/article/35/6/1002/5085372>`_.

-There are several methods available in the :class:`Pedigree` class for kinship calculation.
+There are several methods available in the :class:`Pedigree`, :class:`PloidPedigree` classes for kinship calculation.

 ----------------------------------
 Calculating all-pairwise kinships
 ----------------------------------

-You can calculate the kinship coefficients between all the pairs of individuals in your pedigree by running the :meth:`calculate_kinship <Pedigree.Pedigree.calculate_kinship>` function.
+You can calculate the kinship coefficients between all the pairs of individuals in your pedigree by running the :meth:`calculate_kinship <AbstractPedigree.AbstractPedigree.calculate_kinship>` function.
 This function calculates the kinship coefficients and returns a `numpy <https://numpy.org/>`_ matrix as the result.
 Additionally, the function returns a dictionary that allows you to index the matrix:

 .. code-block:: python